Immersive Volumetric Video Playback: Near-RT Resource Allocation and O-RAN-based Implementation: Simulations

-For DDPG, the actor has two hidden layers (400, 300 units) and outputs $\tanh$-scaled actions subsequently mapped to $[0,1]$; the critic concatenates state and action to produce a scalar $Q$.
+For DDPG \cite{Yu2024Attention-Based}, the actor has two hidden layers (400, 300 units) and outputs actions of relu activation and tanh scaling, which are then mapped to $[0,1]$; the critic concatenates state and action to produce a scalar $Q$.
 Exploration uses Gaussian noise with standard deviation $\approx 0.1$.
 Target networks use soft updates with the same $(\gamma,\tau)$ as above.
 Losses follow the standard MSE target for the critic and a deterministic policy gradient that maximizes $Q$, i.e.

+The reward function, training procedure, and update steps of DDPG are similar to those of SAC, while the main difference lies in the fact that DDPG does not have a target Q Critic.
+Meanwhile, DDPG handles the action space in the same way as SAC, using a linear mapping to project actions into the feasible region so as to satisfy both the total resource budget constraints and the bounds of independent variables.
+The DDPG pseudo-code is similar to SAC’s: remove the target Q-critic steps from the SAC training pseudo-code and replace equations in lines 13 and 14 of Algorithm \ref{alg:sac_training} with equations (15) and (16), respectively; further details are omitted for brevity.